On the Origins of the Oceanic Ultraviolet Catastrophe: The Internal-Wave Kinetic Equation and its steady state

 \section{The Internal-Wave Kinetic Equation and its steady state}

 The hypotheses that have been made are the following.
 We consider a vertically stratified, spatially homogeneous oceanic internal wavefield, expressed in isopycnal coordinates in the non-rotating, hydrostatic approximation.
-The stratification profile is assumed to be constant and the wavefield isotropic in the horizontal directions.
+The \gd{vertical stratification gradient} profile is assumed to be constant and the wavefield isotropic in the horizontal directions.
 We also assume vertical isotropy, i.e. symmetry $m\leftrightarrow -m$, so that the description can be restricted to the vertical wavenumber magnitude $m$ requiring that {{$n(\bk,m)=n(\bk,+|\bm|)+n(\bk,-|\bm|)=2n(\bk,\bm)$}} (standard one-sided {\it vs} two-sided spectrum definition on a symmetric domain).
 The non-rotating, hydrostatic dispersion relation is given by Eq.~\eqref{eq:disp}.
+Finally, we assume zero potential vorticity.

-Let us consider an ensemble of random internal waves, in the joint limit of large box and weak nonlinearity (\cite{ZLF,NazBook}).
-Under these assumptions, the following wave kinetic equation, describing the time evolution of the 3D wave-action spectrum, is derived (\cite{LT,LT2,iwthLPTN}):
+Let us consider an ensemble of random internal waves, in the joint limit of large box and weak nonlinearity \gd{(\cite{ZLF,X3,NazBook,eyink2012kinetic,chibbaro20184,deng2021full})}.
+Under the above assumptions, the following wave kinetic equation, describing the time evolution of the 3D wave-action spectrum, is derived (\cite{LT,LT2,iwthLPTN}):